autowarefoundation/autoware/planning/behavior_path_planner/docs/behavior_path_planner_turn_signal_design.md

 ![activation_distance](../image/turn_signal_decider/activation_distance.drawio.svg)

-For left turn, right turn, avoidance, lane change, pull over and pull out, we define these two sections, which are elaborated in the following part.
+For left turn, right turn, avoidance, lane change, goal planner and pull out, we define these two sections, which are elaborated in the following part.

 #### 1. Left and Right turn